A limited child support agreement is an agreement between parents or carers about child support payments and how to make them.

 When we’ve accepted a limited child support agreement, receiving parents can choose between:

 - pay your child support in full and on time

 - make sure care arrangements are in place for your children

 - tell us about any changes of circumstances

-If you aren’t able to make a limited agreement with the other parent, you can seek legal advice with a view to making a binding child support agreement.
+If you can’t agree to make a limited agreement with the other parent, you can seek legal advice about a binding child support agreement.